nmd2k/speech-enhancement/README.md

 Streamlit share
 --------------
+We have deployed our application into **Streamlit.share** which provided 1 CPU with 800MB RAM and 800MB delicated storage for our application.

+<a href="https://share.streamlit.io/manhdung20112000/speech-enhancement/main/app.py"><img src="https://static.streamlit.io/badges/streamlit_badge_black_white.svg" alt="Open in Streamlit"></a>

-We have deployed our application into **Streamlit.share**, in case the app is sleeping, that is because **Stream.share** limitation, just wake it up.
+*Note:* In case you see the app is sleeping, that is because **Stream.share** limitation, just wake it up.
 Many thanks

-<a href="https://share.streamlit.io/manhdung20112000/speech-enhancement/main/app.py"><img src="https://static.streamlit.io/badges/streamlit_badge_black_white.svg" alt="Open in Streamlit"></a>

 Localhost run
 ------------